A Tesla Model S erupted ‘like a flamethrower.’ It renewed old safety concerns about the trailblazing sedans.

 And a Tesla Model S burst into flames while sitting in traffic on a Los Angeles street in 2018, with fire shooting similarly from the wheel well.
 Tesla called it an “extraordinarily unusual occurrence.”

-The Frisco, Tex., incident bore resemblances to many of the previous cases, although Ahmad had been driving the Tesla Model S 85D shortly before it ignited.
+The Frisco incident bore resemblances to many of the previous cases, although Ahmad had been driving the Tesla Model S 85D shortly before it ignited.
 Ahmad said his battery was at around a 60 percent charge, he said, and he was cruising lightly on the way home from Home Depot.

-Firefighters showed up within minutes after Robert Watson, 41, of Frisco, Tex., witnessed black smoke and called 911.
+Firefighters showed up within minutes after Robert Watson, 41, of Frisco witnessed black smoke and called 911.
 One of Watson’s sons started recording the fire, which was growing in intensity.

 “It looked like the back of a jet engine with the afterburner on coming out of that front passenger wheel,” recalled Watson, who works for a technology company.
 The firefighters had the blaze under control in about 10 minutes, witnesses recalled.